 7.1.
-Release nitrogen holding charge by depressing the Shrader Valve on the coil.
-If no gas releases from the coil, contact distributor regarding potential leak.
+Release nitrogen holding charge by depressing the Shrader Valve at the liquid line connection on the air handler.
+If no gas releases from the air handler, contact distributor regarding potential leak.

-7.2.
-Cut off the liquid line connection from the coil.
+Fig 7.17.2.
+Cut off Shrader Valve fitting at the liquid line connection.
 Use a tubing cutter for this step.
 Clean the burr from the cut tubing to reduce the chance of future leaks.
-Connect the liquid line coming from the outdoor to the liquid line at the indoor unit.
+Connect the liquid line to the tubing at the indoor unit.

 7.3.
-Use a tubing cutter to cut the suction line connection at the air handler.
+Use a tubing cutter to remove the spun end from the suction line connection at the air handler.
 Clean the burr from the cut tubing to reduce the chance of future leaks.
-Connect the suction line coming from the outdoor to the suction line at the indoor unit.